Fatty Liver Disease

 High Blood Pressure

-Dr. Douglas Denham, medical director of CTT, talks to reporter Camilla Rambaldi about a new drug being reviewed by the FDA for Fatty Liver Disease.
+Dr. Douglas Denham, medical director of CTT, talks to reporter Camilla Rambaldi about a new drug being reviewed by the FDA.

-CTT Medical Director, Dr. Douglas Denham, talks about the rise of fatty liver in a national story.
+CTT Medical Director, Dr. Douglas Denham, talks about the rise of this disease in a national story.

 Fatty Liver Disease Study in San Antonio